Photo: Ruffin McNeill and Lincoln Riley

 “I told Bob, ‘You’ve got to hire him.
 You need to hire him,’ ” McNeill said.
 “I didn’t want to lose Lincoln, but he had already turned down jobs that paid more than I could pay him.
 It was a great opportunity for Lincoln to work for a coach like Bob Stoops at a program like Oklahoma.”

-The coaching carousel not only wasn’t finished, it soon accelerated for both McNeill and Riley.
+The coaching carousel not only wasn’t finished, it soon accelerated in opposite directions for both McNeill and Riley.

 First, Riley accepted Stoops’ OC offer for the 2015 season.
 After two seasons, Stoops shocked the college football world with a sudden retirement less than three months before the 2017 season opener.
 He has said since then his decision was in part to assure Riley took over the Sooners before another school came shopping for a head coach.